dualra1n/dualra1n/README.md

 # dualra1n

-A script that lets you dualboot iOS 14-15 (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
+A script that lets you dualboot iOS 15-14. and 13.6-7, (semi-tethered) on [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
 This is not a downgrade, however you can use [downr1n](https://github.com/edwin170/downr1n) instead.

 Does not work on iOS 16.